M-S-G-A/SPACE-INCURSION/README.md

 To those who may want to know, the background music is "Kodama(Interlude)" by Nujabes.

 I'm a beginner so the game isn't really complete but still, have fun!

+To run the game, download the ZIP file, decompress it and run the executable file named "Space Incursion" (Space Incursion.exe)